PATHWAYS

 Technology

-It could be gadgets, it could be innovative processes, or computer science… technology is everywhere and everything.
-Coupled with engineering, technology is the way we innovate and change the physical world.
-Just look around, that cell phone in your pocket is a combination of years of new technologies: a calculator, music player, computer, phone, and camera.
+It could be gadgets, innovative processes, or computer science… technology is everywhere.
+Along with engineering, technology is the way we innovate and change the physical world.
+Just look around, your cell phone is a combination of years of new technologies: a calculator, music player, computer, phone, and camera.
 Now that’s all in a single device… what will you come up with next?

 Engineering

 This is how we develop and test new technologies, materials, and processes.
-Engineers will have a strong background in physics and a specialized area of expertise, like aerospace engineering, electrical engineering, or even biological engineering.
-As you may have noticed, each part of STEM involves some aspect of the others.
-Engineers use science and math to build and test new technologies.
-This is why engineers are among the most sought-after jobs available today.
+Engineers will have a strong background in physics and a special area of expertise, like aerospace, electrical, or even biological engineering.
+Engineers also use science and math to build and test new technologies.

 Math